surpol/Heart-Risk/README.md

 # Heart-Risk
-Predicts heart disease risk based on health factors relating to heart disease using various classifier models and pre-processing techniques
+Uses various classification models to predict one's risk of heart disease based on a criteria of health factors relating to heart disease.